 Pre-requisites for Obtaining the 'Inside View' of VMs, using the eG VM Agent

-Configuring the Remote Agent to Obtain the Inside View of Windows VMs, using the eG VM Agent
+- Install the eG VM Agent on each Windows VM.
+For details on how to install the eG VM Agent, refer to the Configuring the Remote Agent to Obtain the Inside View of Windows VMs, using the eG VM Agent, using the eG VM Agent.

 To provide the inside view of a Unix VM, the eG agent uses secure shell (SSH).
 To obtain the inside view of a Windows VM, the eG agent offers two options.
 The first option uses Windows File & Print Sharing services to push monitoring components to the VMs.
 These monitoring components are then executed on the VM to collect metrics from the VMs.
 To push monitoring components to the VM and to periodically invoke these components, the eG agent requires domain administrator privileges to all the VMs being monitored.